hasura/learn-graphql/tutorials/backend/hasura-v3/tutorial-site/content/builds.md

 A typical workflow will see you create a build, test it, and then apply it to production.
 If you need to make changes, you can create a new build and apply that to production instead.
 This workflow allows for easier rollbacks on production, and greater collaboration during development.

+Additionally, for ease in development, the `hasura3 watch` command will watch your project directory for changes and automatically create a new build when it detects a change.
+This allows you to quickly iterate on your project's metadata and shorten feedback loops.